semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem create` command is used for creating new resources and can be followed by the `-f` flag, which should be followed by a valid path to a proper YAML file.
-Currently there exist three types of YAML configuration files that can be handled by `sem create`: secrets, dashboards and projects configuration files.
+Currently there exist four types of YAML configuration files that can be handled by `sem create`: secrets, dashboards, jobs and projects configuration files.

 However, for `secrets` and `dashboards` only, you can use `sem create` to create an *empty* `secret` or `dashbord` without the need for a YAML file as